passcod/thebook/book.md

   non-spoken.
 - 'u' is the french 'u' or latin 'y'.
 - 'e' is the latin 'e', or the french '&eacute;', and can be approached by the english 'ay', as in 'May', or 'eh'.
-"Ale" is __not__ pronouced like the beverage, but a bit like 'Al-eh'.
+"Ale" is *not* pronounced like the beverage, but a bit like 'Ah-l-eh'.
+- 'v', in Shvn's language, is pronounced 'uh'.
+In other languages, it is the normal 'v'.
+"Shvn" is thus pronounced a bit like the English name Sean.

 Language
 --------